 1. We Need To Motivate Our Employees

-This is especially true for millennial employees.
-You want to make sure that they are both progressing and feeling motivated.
+To create great teams, it’s important that your staff are both progressing and feeling motivated.
 That you can coach them to achieve their objectives.
 Tiered pricing is a simple and easy way for employees to see that you have clear business goals and that there are opportunities for growth in your salon.

 You want to make sure that you set clear targets, so your employees can see when they’ll be moving on to the next stage or tier.
 Of course, such a ‘promotion’ will most certainly be tied to the idea of growing their basic salary pay or rate of commission.
 And by doing so, it will show that as a salon owner, you have complete control over your business and that you care about your employees’ long-term progression.